vanjilco/challenge2/README.md

 # TechFiesta Swisstronik Challenge2
 [//]: # (This is extended from ethereum and swisstronik documentation)

-**Create a smart contract with a single private state variable (string or uint) and develop functions to modify and retrieve this value.<br/>
+**Create a smart contract with a single private state variable (string or uint) and develop functions to modify and retrieve this value.\
-Deploy the contract to the Mumbai testnet and Swisstronik testnet, <br/> and write a script to access this variable using the RPC method eth_getStorageAt() on both networks.**
+Deploy the contract to the Mumbai testnet and Swisstronik testnet, \ and write a script to access this variable using the RPC method eth_getStorageAt() on both networks.**\

 > First step is to create the contract in this case Hello_swtr.sol <br/>
 > Second is to deploy on the different testnets. ie: Swisstronik testnet and Mumbai Testnet <br/>